Who is this guy, Jordan Brown?

 When you think of it that way, our mental health is as connected to our daily functioning as nerve 10 is to parts of the body.

 Now that I have discovered what I love to do I'm currently finishing up a graduate degree in social work to spread a new kind of mental health leadership.
-My goal is to take what I learn each day, month, and year to empower you to better understand mental health so that you can better your life.
+My goal is to take what I learn each day, month, and year to empower you to better understand mental health so that you can become the fullest expression of who you are.

 First time here?
 Check out the Nerve 10 blog.